-When the only sound to break your thoughts is the solitary coo of a wood pigeon, you know you've discovered a place under the tourist radar.
-Swathed in silk aquamarine waters, far-flung, butterfly-shaped Astypalea is richly rewarding for walkers, campers and history buffs.
-An island hunter's ultimate escape; think mountainous meadows straight from the pages of Homer, and rugged beaches fringed in gas-blue turquoise.
-Chance of sighting a mermaid: fair.
+Swathed in silky aquamarine waters, far-flung, butterfly-shaped Astypalea is richly rewarding for walkers, campers and history buffs.
+For any island hunter, this is the ultimate escape – think mountainous meadows straight from the pages of Homer, and rugged beaches fringed in vivid blue water.
+Chance of sighting a mermaid: fair to middling.

-The main settlement is hilltop Hora, which cascades amphitheatrically down to the fishing port of Skala in a tumble of Persil-white houses.
-Windblown and remote, there’s an undeveloped tourist infrastructure here, and 90% of visitors are Greek; the remainder being French and Italian.
-Fed up with the package crowd and fish and chips?
-You’ve come to the right place then.
+The island’s main settlement, hilltop Hora, is a tumble of bleached-white houses cascading down from a medieval fortress to the fishing port of Skala.
+Although boutique hotels have been sprouting here in recent years, the tourist infrastructure – and ferry service – remains minimal, and most visitors are Greek, with the rest largely French and Italian.
+Fed up with the package crowds, Irish bars and fish and chips?
+You’ve come to the right place.